idleberg/web-porridge/README.md

 });
 ```

-⚠️ **Keep in mind, that it isn't possible to tell apart certain text strings from Base64 encoded strings!**
+⚠️ **Keep in mind, that it is impossible to tell apart certain text strings from Base64 encoded strings!**

 The Base64-decoding feature has been added with [Amazon Cognito JSON Web Token][cognito] in mind.
 If you don't have use for that, you might want to disable automatic decoding as described in the example above.